SME-Smelk/STM32/README.md

 # Board Reference Code: SME Drivers

-The DISCOVERY-DISC1 F407VG board has the following code repository the following plan, at the moment.
+The SME Low layer Drivers for DISCOVERY-DISC1 F407VG board has the following code repository the following plan, at the moment.
 This list could change**

 - [ ] SME Drivers
 	- [ ] SystemClock